Bounds on eigenfunctions of semiclassical operators with double characteristics: Abstract

 \section{Abstract}

-We obtain sharp $L^p$ bounds on the ground states for a class of semiclassical pseudodifferential operators with double characteristics and complex valued symbols, under the assumption that the quadratic approximations along the double characteristics are elliptic.
+We obtain sharp uniform bounds on the low lying eigenfunctions for a class of semiclassical pseudodifferential operators with double characteristics and complex valued symbols, under the assumption that the quadratic approximations along the double characteristics are elliptic.